GabrielPaganMateo/holbertonschool-shell/permissions/README.md

-# Holberton School Shell Permissions Project
+# Holberton School Shell Project

 ## This directory was made to store the tasks and work done as part of the "Shell Permissions Project"